cmelab/flowerMD/paper/paper.md

 For a researcher new to molecular simulations, building the necessary set of computational tools needed to actually perform experiments simultaneously:
-(a) requires skills and knowledge different from those needed to do research, and (b) involves repeating work that others have already done.
+(a) requires skills and knowledge different from those needed to do research, and (b) often involves repeating work that others have already done.

 This is a well recognized problem, and recent advances in well-documented open-source tools have made the programmatic specification of